I am not shy to say this is the best homemade clay I've ever made.

 No worries!
 I have made a new video and happy to share my best homemade clay recipe and tutorial with you.

-But.....again, because it is homemade clay, it may give you different result when the weather change, quality of flour, glue change, etc. Nothing is exact.
+But.....again, because it is homemade clay, it may give you different result when the weather change, quality of flour, and type of glue used not the same.
+Nothing is exact.
 It means, you have to see how the clay coming up and adjust the compositions.

 The beauty of this recipe is you can use anything to color the clay when the clay still wet or after the clay completely dry.
 Any brand of paints is good.